Havana Rose Liu

 Havana Rose Liu (born September 30, 1997) is an American actress and model.
-She is best known for her modeling career and her lead role in the comedy film Bottoms.
+She is best known for her roles in the comedy film Bottoms and the crime thriller Tuner.

 Early life and education

-Liu was born and raised in Brooklyn.
+Liu was born and raised in the Brooklyn borough of New York City.
 She is the daughter of Carley Roney and David Liu, the founders of the wedding planning site The Knot, now known as the lifestyle company The Knot Worldwide.
 Liu has two younger siblings.
 Liu is of Irish descent through her mother and of Chinese descent through her father.
 She began her artistic career as a dancer when she was a child.
 Liu studied the intersection of art, activism and wellness practices at New York University, and graduated in 2019 with a Bachelor of Arts degree.

 Career

 Prior to her street cast, Liu had never expected to become an actress.
 In September 2020, Liu appeared on the cover of Vogue Italia.

 Liu was first cast in a feature-length film in 2019, and so made her acting debut in 2021 with a supporting role in the action drama film Mayday.
 That year she also made her television debut with a minor role in the Netflix comedy drama series The Chair.
 In 2022, Liu starred in two films: first in a supporting role in Josephine Decker's romantic drama film The Sky Is Everywhere, then in a lead role in the thriller film No Exit.
 Although the films received mixed reviews from critics, her performance as a recovering drug addict in No Exit was praised.
-She next starred in Emma Seligman's comedy film Bottoms about two lesbian high school girls who start a fight club to hook up with other girls from school, alongside Rachel Sennott, Ayo Edebiri and Kaia Gerber.
-She is next set to star in a remake of Her Private Hell, alongside Sophie Thatcher.
+She next starred in Emma Seligman's 2023 comedy film Bottoms about two teenaged lesbians who start an all-girls fight club at their high school in the hopes of hooking up with other girls, alongside Rachel Sennott, Ayo Edebiri and Kaia Gerber.
+She is next set to star in Her Private Hell, alongside Sophie Thatcher.

 In 2025, Liu was a part of thriller film Tuner which required her to study piano.
+In 2026, she joined the cast of the Elden Ring film, a live-action adaptation of the eponymous game.
+It is set for a March 2028 release.

 Personal life

-Liu identifies as pansexual, having stated this at the world premiere of her film Bottoms.
+Liu is pansexual, having stated this at the world premiere of her film Bottoms.